mvinza34/A-Pico-Christmas/README.md

 3) Open Thonny and install Micropython on the Pico.
 4) Copy the files in this repository to the Pico.
 5) Open A_Pico_Christmas.py
-6) Find some holiday-themed music on onlinesequencer.net, click edit, select all notes with CTRL + A and then copy them with CTRL + C.
+6) Find some holiday-themed music on onlinesequencer.net, click edit, select all notes with CTRL + A, and then copy them with CTRL + C.
 7) Paste the string in place of the one in the example file, making sure to remove the "Online Sequencer:120233:" from the start and the ";:" from the end.
 8) Run the code.
-9) Enjoy the music and lights and have a wonderful Happy Hoildays!
+9) Enjoy the music and lights and have a wonderful Happy Holidays!